 As we can see this event occurs in the future, or does it?

 Luke 17:21 (KJV) Neither shall they say, Lo here! or, lo there! for, behold, the Kingdom of God is within you.

 So how is the Kingdom of God within us?
 Like this:

 John 14:20 (KJV) At that day ye shall know that I am in my Father, and ye in me, and I in you.

-Did Yashua Anointed not say this:
+Did Yashua Messiah not say this:

-John 18:36 (KJV) Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence.
+John 18:36 (KJV) Jesus answered, My Kingdom is not of this world: if my Kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my Kingdom not from hence.

 Paul is then alleged to have said this: “Everyman that striveth for the mastery,” and from Strong’s Concordance we get this: